- For a happy life, people need intimate bonds—to be able to confide in others, feel like they belong, and give and get support.

 Of course, being alone and being lonely aren’t the same.
 Loneliness feels draining, distracting, and upsetting; desired solitude feels peaceful, creative, restorative.

 It seems to me that there are several types of loneliness.
 Of course, not everyone experiences loneliness in the situations described — for instance, not everyone wants a romantic partner.
 But for some people, the lack of certain kinds of relationships brings loneliness.

 Once we’ve pinpointed the particular kind of loneliness we’re experiencing, it may be easier to spot ways to address it.

 Here are some types I’ve identified.
 What have I overlooked?

 7 Types of Loneliness

+5. No-time-for-me loneliness.
 Sometimes you’re surrounded by people who seem friendly enough, but they don’t want to make the jump from friendly to friends.
 Maybe they’re too busy with their own lives, or they have lots of friends already, so while you’d like a deeper connection, they don’t seem interested.
-Or maybe your existing friends have entered a new phase that means they no longer have time for the things you all used to do — everyone has started working very long hours, or has started a family, so that your social scene has changed.
+Or maybe your existing friends have entered a new phase that means they no longer have time for the things you all used to do — everyone has started working very long hours or has started a family, so your social scene has changed.

 It’s important to realize why we feel lonely, because only then can we see how we might address it.
 If you’re no-time-for-me lonely, for instance, maybe a solution would be to work with people on a project, where you’d be doing an endeavor together, on something you’ve all made time for.
 My mother once noted — and I think it’s very true — it’s easier to make friends when you’re working on a project together.